Media settings – Printer Test Images

 We’ve got quite a few printer test images on this site.
 The ones on this page are specifically for help in choosing your printer driver media settings before profiling.

 If you have a media settings test image on your site that you’d like us to mention, please feel free to drop us an email.

 If you don’t know why this is important then have a read of our Media Settings article…

-Once you’ve built a profile, our test images page also has images specifically designed to help show up problem areas in profiles (print and screen)
+Once you’ve built a profile, our printer test images collection have examples specifically designed to show up print quality problem areas in profiles (print and screen).

 Inkjet printer drivers have a lot of paper settings – if you are using a third party ink/paper then the best paper settings in the driver may not be the choice you’d first think of.

 Save the PNG image below, and print at whatever size you need to fit on your paper.
 Note that this image is -not- colour managed.
 If you open it in photoshop, and you have profile warnings turned on [always a good idea IMHO] then make sure that you leave it as not colour managed.